ibm-cloud-docs/vpc/block_storage_is_attach.md

 ## Volume attachment limits
 {: #vol-attach-limits}

-Although you can attach only one block storage volume to a virtual server instance at a time, you can attach several different block storage volumes to a single instance.
+You can attach only one block storage volume to a virtual server instance at a time, but you can attach several different block storage volumes to a single instance.

 The following limits apply:

+* When you create a new instance, you can create and attach up to 4 secondary block storage volumes, plus the boot volume.
-* Instances with less than 4 virtual CPUs can attach up to 4 block storage secondary volumes, plus the boot volume.
+* For instances with less than 4 virtual CPUs, you can attach up to 4 block storage secondary volumes, plus the boot volume.
-* Instances with 4 or more virtual CPUs can attach up to 12 block storage secondary volumes, plus the boot volume.
+* For instances with 4 or more virtual CPUs, you can initially create and attach the 4 secondary volumes, plus the boot volume.
+You can later attach up to a total of 12 block storage secondary volumes.

 ## Attach a block storage volume to a virtual server instance
 {: #attach}
+{: help}
+{: support}

 From the list of all block storage volumes, follow these steps.